Deep Brain Stimulation (DBS) Surgery

 Most often, DBS is used to relieve symptoms of Parkinson's disease when they can't be controlled by medicines.
 But it can also be used for other conditions, such as multiple sclerosis and obsessive-compulsive disorder.

 It may seem scary to be awake during this surgery.
 But your scalp will be numb.
 You won't feel any pain.
+You will stay in the hospital for a day or two after this surgery.

 What To Expect